DevManSam777/lead-management/server/data/FORM_SEEDS.md

 ## Overview

-The `formSeeds.js` file contains an array of form templates for generating business documents like contracts, proposals, invoices, and agreements.
+The `formSeeds.js` file contains an array of form templates for generating business documents like contracts, proposals, invoices, and agreements to get you started.
 Each template uses variable substitution and markdown formatting.
+Within the DevLeads application, you can also create new forms, edit existing forms, and/or delete forms.

 ## Template Structure